 This tutorial shows how to create headings in Microsoft Word.
-More specifically, we’ll look at how to create headings using Word’s styles.
-Then, we’ll look at how to customize Word’s default heading styles to your preferred font, font size, alignment, and color.
+More specifically, we’ll look at how to create headings using Word’s built-in styles.
+Then, we’ll look at how to customize Word’s built-in heading styles to your preferred font, font size, alignment, and color.

 Why Are Heading Styles Important?

 You can make any text in Word look like a heading by using a large font size.
 However, you won’t have access to several important features if you use a large font size rather than Word’s official heading styles.
 For example, Word’s heading styles help you perform the following tasks:

 - Create an automatic or custom table of contents